-Vinyl Planks Peaking
+Vinyl Planks Peaking is disadvantage.

 Peaking is when two vinyl planks squash against each other and get lifted at the joints.
 This is mainly caused by the lack of space between planks.
 It is important to leave a little space to accommodate the expansion and contraction of planks during installation.